mhammas/mhammas.github.io/_pages/about.md

 About Me
 ======

-Postdoctoral Associate @ George Washington University
+I am a Postdoctoral Associate at George Washington University (GWU), working closely with the NSF Institute for Trustworthy AI in Law & Society (TRAILS)

 Research
 ======

-I develop and research AI/ML based solutions and network science techniques towards real world datasets (such as finding malicious accounts in a network).
+My research lies on the cusp of applied AI/machine learning, cybersafety and computational social science, where I aim at understanding, detecting, and combating online harms using a data-driven approach.
+My research process involves identifying pertinent issues within cyberspace and developing tools to mitigate the malicious behavior.

+My work has been published in top-tier venues in security and web measurement, including IEEE S&P, ICWSM and WebSci.
+My research has been supported by the National Science Foundation (NSF).

 Publications {#publications}
 ======